grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "I don't trust jobs that pay _too_ well.
 What's the cargo?"

-"Weapons parts --- magnetic mines."
+"Weapons parts --- magnetic warheads."

 "Had to be something like that didn't it?
 You don't have a problem with Authorities breathing down our necks and risking blowing the boat in half if someone drops a crate full of explosives?"